LawiOtieno/Ghanaian_Akan_Names/README.md

 * You need a GitHub account.
 * Browser like Google Chrome and internet connection.
 * You can clone this repo in Terminal through: git clone https://github.com/LawiOtieno/Ghanaian_Akan_Names/
-* You can click this link to run and know your Akan Name https://lawiotieno.github.io/Ghanaian_Akan_Names/
+* You can click this link: https://lawiotieno.github.io/Ghanaian_Akan_Names/ to run and know your Akan Name

 ## BDD
 There no identified bug so far.